dcloudDavidZhou/dTranslated/README.md

 # dTranslated
-A Translate use Google Api and own dictionaries to improve the translation in Entertainment &amp; Technology
+A Translate use Google Api and own dictionaries to improve the translation in Entertainment &amp; Technology<br>
+NOT DONE